MrRedBeard/Instructables-Wordpress-Plugin/readme.txt

 == Changelog ==

-= 1.3.0 =
-* Corrected issues with style sheet
-* Function prefix names changed to be unique to this project
-* Added a new feature using a method given by danja.mewes on Instructables here http://www.instructables.com/id/Display-Your-Instructables-on-Website-Dynamically-/ & here on GitHub https://gist.github.com/tealdeal/b125d90507db888a9a52
-*    danja.mewes profile on Instructables http://www.instructables.com/member/danja.mewes/
-*    danja.mewes on GitHub https://gist.github.com/tealdeal

 = 1.2.0 =
 * Added function to display a user's favorites
 * Made functions more efficient and removed redundancies
 * Minor corrections
-* Added icon and corrected logo

 = 1.1.0 =
 * Add the function to display items in tiles.